anjalianjuz/Quotes/English/Quotes_English.md

 > The way to get started is to quit talking and begin doing. - Walt Disney

 > Get busy living or get busy dying. — Stephen King.

+> I'm not a handsome guy, but I can give my hand to someone who needs help.
+Beauty is in the heart, not in the face. - Dr .APJ Abdul Kalam